-This time around, we look a little closer at the church’s features and see a few more crosses including ones from this century.
+This time around, we look a little closer at the Church of St. Kilcatherine’s features and see a few more crosses including ones from this century.
 They show a quite different approach to honoring the deceased.
 Also be aware that my original pictures were done on a rainy day.
 A second visit occurred on a sunny day and hence the difference in the images.

 As to be expected during a thousand year of rain and wind the church roof is gone.
 I think it was once built of wood, as Ireland in those years had expansive forests of large oak and elm.
 Yes, expansive forests.
 Granted that is very hard to imagine today, as Ireland only has 10 percent of its forest remaining.

-This doorway to the church interior is another example of the workmanship shown by these builders.
+This doorway to the Church of St. Kilcatherine’s interior is another example of the workmanship shown by these builders.
 Its height indicates to me that early churchgoers were short in stature, perhaps around five feet tall.
 Now look up at the gargoyle over the doorway.
 It has been speculated this is a pagan sculpture, likely of a Cat Goddess.
 It is also speculated that christians appropriated this goddess, renaming her Cat- herine.
 Clever.